 Heena Art: This is part of the Swahili heritage, right at the main entry jetty there were several women who for as little as Kshs.
 200/- you would get some henna art on your hands or feet.
 I preferred one on my right foot.

-Tour the Town: Walk along the narrow streets and be fascinated by architecture that dates back to the 1400’s.
+Tour the Town: Walk along the narrow streets and be fascinated by architecture that dates back to the 1400s.
 There are only donkeys in the town and doing your tour you are bound to encounter several of them.
-From the streets one can easily see the the town buildings, narrow streets that characterize the town.
+From the streets, one can easily see the town buildings, narrow streets that characterize the town.

-This is a community affair, the entire population or at least a majority of the community are out to watch and support their favorite dhow.
+This is a community affair, the entire population or at least a majority of the community are out to watch and support their favourite dhow.
 The air is full of excitement, making it the most memorable activity of the festival.
 The ocean is more of a parking lot of all kinds of boats all spectating.
-It’s a must attend.
+It’s a must-attend.

 Enjoy Cultural Dances from various groups & Tribes